Passive investing in Australia

 What is passive investing?

-Passive investing is an approach to investing that focuses on assets that require little ongoing attention or maintenance.
-For example, instead of actively following the stock market and picking which shares to buy, a passive investor would purchase an exchange-traded fund (ETF) or even a dividend stock.
+For example, instead of actively following the stock market and picking which shares to buy, a passive investor might purchase an S&P/ASX 200 exchange-traded fund (ETF).

-Finder survey: Are Australians making a profit from their stock/ETF investments>
+Finder survey: Are Australians making a profit from their stock/ETF investments

 Response